dev-sameer/soslab/README.md

 ## What Makes This Special?

-**Smart Log Analysis That Actually Works**
+**Smart Log Analysis**
 - Clean, intuitive interface for viewing SOS archives
-- Drag & drop multiple archives - each gets its own tab that you can rename by double-clicking
+- Drag & drop/upload multiple archives - each gets its own tab that you can rename by double-clicking
-- PowerSearch with natural language - search like you think, not like a robot
+- PowerSearch: search logs usin easy queries
-- Visual query builder for complex searches
+- Visual query builder for complex search queries
-- Switch between traditional log view and structured table format
+- Switch between traditional log view and structured table format and raw json view
-- **Dark mode support** for those late-night troubleshooting sessions
+- Log viewer with inline search and filter options for quick search

-**AI-Powered Analysis**
+**Auto Analysis**
-- Auto-analysis that scans for GitLab error patterns (takes a few minutes to run, but you can navigate other tabs or chat with Duo while it works)
+- Auto-analysis that scans for GitLab hundreds of error patterns (takes a few minutes to run, but you can navigate other tabs or chat with Duo while it works)
 - Embedded GitLab Duo Chat for interactive log analysis
 - MCP server integration - your VS Code Duo Chat gets superpowers for SOS analysis
 - Hundreds of pre-configured GitLab error patterns from docs and codebase

-**Built for Real Work**
-- One command to rule them all - `python start.py` and you're done
 - Built-in fast stats - no more switching to terminal
-- Real-time service monitoring
-- Cross-platform support (macOS, Linux, Windows)

 ---